apache/nuttx/configs/sama5d4-ek/README.txt

   provide the serial output over a USB virtual COM port.
 In other other jumper position, UART3 will connect the RS-232 port labelled DBGU (J24).

-  I personally prefer the RS-2323 port because my terminal software does not lose the USB Virtual COM everytime I reset or power-cycle the board.
+  I personally prefer the RS-232 port because my terminal software does not lose the USB Virtual COM every time I reset or power-cycle the board.

   USART4 TTL-Level
   ------------------------------ ------------------- -------------------------